-6.4 Addressing potential new areas of regulation for the RA.
+6.4 Addressing new areas of regulation for the RA.

 As a multi-sector regulator, the RA has had to develop operational efficiencies through the use of common back-office systems and procedures to effectively support the administrative requirements for its existing sectors.
 The RA recognizes that with these improved efficiencies, the timeline to integrate new regulated sectors will be vastly reduced, and thereby allow the RA to devote more time to the development of any technical expertise that may be required.
 For example, in 2020, the Submarine Communications Cables Act 2020 was passed.
 This Act introduced ocean protective zones and a new permitting and licensing framework for international subsea communications cables.
-The new framework allows for both domestically terminated and transit systems.
+The new framework allows for both domestically terminated and international transit systems.
+The RA also expects to commence the development of the regulatory framework for the new fuel sector in the 2021/2022 fiscal period.